joelvaneenwyk/alt-snap-windows/AltSnap.md

 ### AltDrag 1.41

-- Fixed compilation flags in the release build and Switched to NSIS 2.46 and TDMGCC. to avoid false positives with some antiviruses.
+- Fixed compilation flags in the release build and Switched to NSIS 2.46 and `TDMGCC`. to avoid false positives with some antiviruses.
 This also results in even smaller exe and dll.
-- Minor dialog adjustement to help with russian language.
+- Minor dialog adjustment to help with russian language.
 - More translation corrections and improvements from *Alexandr Smolnikov*, *Yatao Li* and myself.